 Browning has coached three NCAA Division III singles champions with Michael Goodwin becoming the first player in school history to earn that distinction when he took home first place in 2009.
 In 2011, Chris Goodwin, Michael's younger brother, claimed the title after defeating teammate Dillon Pottish in the championship encounter.
 In 2012, Pottish bounced back to claim the singles crown, topping Nick Ballou of Cal Lutheran in a three-set battle.
 In 2013, the tandem and Ian Wagner and Elliot Kahler became the frst Emory doubles team ever to win the NCAA title.

-During his distinguished stint at Emory, he has guided the program to eight seasons of 20 or more wins while fashioning an impressive mark of 338-85 (.799).
+During his distinguished stint at Emory, he has guided the program to nine seasons of 20 or more wins while fashioning an impressive mark of 360-89 (.801).

-Browning and his assistants have been honored nine times as the conference Coaching Staff of the Year by the University Athletic Association, most recently in 2016.
+Browning and his assistants have been honored 10 times as the conference Coaching Staff of the Year by the University Athletic Association, most recently in 2017.
 In addition, he has been tabbed the ITA as the Atlantic South Region Coach of the Year on four occasions, in 2003, 2009, 2011 and 2012.

 For five years prior to Emory, Browning was the men's and women's tennis head coach at Salisbury State University (Md.).
 Before that, he spent three years as the head men's tennis coach at Pomona-Pitzer Colleges (Calif.) and one year as an assistant men's tennis coach at University of California-Santa Cruz.